This post is from 2024 and was written by Kevin and Kate of Happy Irish Wanderers.

 No, China does not offer online visa applications.
 You must submit your application in person or through an authorised visa service centre.

-Can I apply for a tourist visa upon arrival in China?
+Can I apply for a Visa on Arrival?

 No, China generally does not allow visas on arrival.
 You must obtain a visa before entering the country.
 Exemptions for this include, if you are transiting through on the 144-hour visa or if you are from countries eligible for the 14-day visa-free entry.